Stilone/First-react-class-component/README.md

 3. Install dependencies: `npm install`
 4. Start the project: `npm start`

-Feel free to explore, modify, and share your thoughts.
 This README is a testament to progress and a reminder that every step forward is a step toward mastery.

 ---